The UK’s most exciting start-up food entrepreneurs: Cheeky Food Co. | Organic Indian Pickles & Chutneys

 Last updated: Apr 12, 2017

-At FoodStars, we love helping and seeing entrepreneurs launch their products from our catering kitchens for rent around London, which is exactly why we love stories like Swati’s.
+At FoodStars, we love helping and seeing entrepreneurs launch their products from our catering kitchens for license around London, which is exactly why we love stories like Swati’s.
 It was a desire to bring a range of quirky Indian condiments to the British table that drove Swati Biwal to become a start-up food entrepreneur.

 The Cheeky Food Co.